j0bro/com.ubnt.unifivideo/README.txt

 	- UVC-G3-PRO
 - UniFi® Video Camera G4 series:
 	- UVC-G4-PRO

-What's new:
-You can now use your UniFi Video cameras as motion alert sensors in Homey!
-Monitor your NVR's health in a dedicated, new NVR device.

 Note: if you are upgrading from a previous (beta) version, please re-add your devices.